ImJustLucas/bun-elysia-boilerplate/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

-## 📣 Feedback

-If you have any feedback or questions, please don't hesitate to [contact us](mailto:example@example.com).

 ## 🌟 Acknowledgements

 Special thanks to the Bun.js and Elysia communities for their support and contributions.